ngctramnl/Hotel-bookings/README.md

 ## Documentation of cleaning or manipulation of data
 * Code and report of the analysis can be found [here](https://ngctramnl.github.io/Hotel-bookings/)
 ## Conclusions
-* Online channel has the most number of bookings
-* The group of guests who typically make early bookings do not have children
-* The online segment generates the largest number of bookings, and these bookings are made for city hotels
+* The majority of reservations are made through an online channel, and they are made for hotels in cities.
+* The group of visitors that usually reserve early doesn't have any kids.
-* The plot reveals that bookings with children tend to have a shorter lead time, and bookings with 3 children have a significantly shorter lead time (<200 days).
-So, promotions targeting families can be made closer to the valid booking dates
+* The plot indicates that reservations including children often have a shorter lead time, while reservations involving three children have an even shorter lead time (less than 200 days).
+So, promotions targeting families can be made closer to the valid booking dates.

 ## References
 * Google Data Analytics Certificate - Guided script